cn23070/cn23070.github.io/_posts/2024-05-01-M3-Security-and-Risk-Management-April-2024.md

 | VAST Modeling 								 | Helps identify relevant mitigation techniques, Directly contributes to risk management, Contains built-in prioritization of threat mitigation, Encourages collaboration among stakeholders, Has consistent results when repeated, Has automated components, Is explicitly designed to be scalable, Has little publicly available documentation|
 | OCTAVE 	                                     | Helps identify relevant mitigation techniques, Directly contributes to risk management, Contains built-in prioritization of threat mitigation, Encourages collaboration among stakeholders, Has consistent results when repeated, Is explicitly designed to be scalable, Is time consuming and has vague documentation |

+#####  Intial Threat Modeling with STRIDE, DREAD, and Attack Trees

+Unit 4 allowed us to gain experiance of the some of the more common threat modelling techniques (STRIDE and DREAD, Attack Trees), by researching them in more detail, attempting to apply them to a scenario, and then discussing them during the uniit 4 group seminar.
+I decided to perform a rapid threat assessment with the aid of ChatGPT.
+I generated a couple threat models using STRIDE, DREAD, and attack trees for the following scenario: a large medical device manufacturer based in the United States of America.
+The results are shown below and were discussed with my lecturer and peers.
+Each node shown represents a threat actors goal or method to achieve that goal.
+This helps to identify where security measures should be implemented to mitigate risks, and aids in understanding and prioritizing risks.

+**Root Node (Main Goal):**
+**Compromise the security of the medical device manufacturer**

+**Level 1 (High-Level Threat Categories):**
+Unauthorized Access to Sensitive Data
+Disruption of Manufacturing Operations
+Compromise of Medical Devices
+Damage to Reputation and Trust

+Attack Tree Breakdown

+1. Unauthorized Access to Sensitive Data
+ 1.1.
+Gain access to patient data
+  1.1.1.
+Phishing attack on employees
+   1.1.1.1.
+Craft a spear-phishing email
+   1.1.1.2.
+Send email with malicious link/attachment
+   1.1.1.3.
+Employee clicks on link/attachment
+  1.1.2.
+Exploit vulnerabilities in the patient database 1.1.2.1.
+Identify unpatched software
+   1.1.2.2.
+Execute SQL injection
+  1.1.3.
+Insider threat
+   1.1.3.1.
+Bribe or coerce an employee
+   1.1.3.2.
+Use legitimate access to exfiltrate data

+1.2.
+Gain access to intellectual property (IP)
+1.2.1.
+Network intrusion
+1.2.1.1.
+Exploit weak network security protocols 1.2.1.2.
+Install malware (e.g., keyloggers, spyware) 1.2.2.
+Physical theft of devices containing IP 1.2.2.1.
+Steal company laptops or USB drives
+1.2.3.
+Social engineering
+1.2.3.1.
+Impersonate IT support to gain credentials 1.2.3.2.
+Use pretexting to obtain sensitive information

+2. Disruption of Manufacturing Operations
+2.1.
+Sabotage manufacturing equipment
+2.1.1.
+Physical tampering
+2.1.1.1.
+Gain unauthorized physical access to the facility 2.1.1.2.
+Damage or alter equipment settings

+2.1.2.
+Cyber attack on manufacturing systems
+2.1.2.1.
+Deploy ransomware to lock systems
+2.1.2.2.
+Execute denial-of-service (DoS) attack

+2.2.
+Supply chain attack
+2.2.1.
+Compromise suppliers
+2.2.1.1.
+Insert malware into components
+2.2.1.2.
+Delay or halt delivery of critical components

+3. Compromise of Medical Devices
+3.1.
+Manipulate device firmware/software
+3.1.1.
+Exploit software vulnerabilities
+3.1.1.1.
+Identify and exploit zero-day vulnerabilities 3.1.1.2.
+Use backdoors or default credentials

+3.1.2.
+Distribute malicious updates
+3.1.2.1.
+Compromise update servers
+3.1.2.2.
+Phishing attack to gain control over update process

+3.2.
+Remote control of medical devices
+3.2.1.
+Network-based attacks
+3.2.1.1.
+Use unsecured wireless connections
+3.2.1.2.
+Intercept and alter communication between devices and controllers

+4. Damage to Reputation and Trust
+4.1.
+Public disclosure of a security breach
+4.1.1.
+Leak sensitive information to the public 4.1.1.1.
+Post stolen data on public forums
+4.1.1.2.
+Send data to media outlets

+4.2.
+False information campaigns
+4.2.1.
+Social media attacks
+4.2.1.1.
+Create fake social media accounts
+4.2.1.2.
+Spread misinformation about product safety Summary
+This attack tree provides a structured view of potential threats to a large medical device manufacturer.
+Each node represents a goal or method to achieve that goal, helping to identify where security measures should be implemented to mitigate risks.
+This model aids in understanding and prioritizing risks, enabling the development of robust security strategies and incident response plans.

+Creating a threat model using the STRIDE and DREAD frameworks for a large medical device manufacturer based in the United States involves identifying potential threats and assessing their impact and likelihood.
+Here’s a structured approach:

+STRIDE Threat Model
+1. Spoofing Identity
+Threat: An attacker impersonates an authorized user or system.
+Example: Attacker uses stolen credentials to access the internal network.
+Mitigation: Implement multi-factor authentication (MFA) and robust access controls.

+2. Tampering with Data
+Threat: An attacker modifies data to compromise its integrity.
+Example: An insider modifies patient records or device calibration data.
+Mitigation: Use encryption, digital signatures, and regular integrity checks.

+3. Repudiation
+Threat: Actions or transactions can be denied by users.
+Example: An employee denies making changes to sensitive data after tampering with it.
+Mitigation: Implement audit logs and ensure they are tamper-proof.

+4. Information Disclosure
+Threat: Unauthorized disclosure of sensitive information.
+Example: An attacker exploits a vulnerability to access confidential patient data.
+Mitigation: Use encryption, access controls, and regular security assessments.

+5. Denial of Service (DoS)
+Threat: An attacker disrupts services to make them unavailable.
+Example: A DDoS attack on the company's servers disrupts manufacturing operations.
+Mitigation: Deploy DoS protection mechanisms like firewalls and redundancy.

+6. Elevation of Privilege
+Threat: An attacker gains unauthorized elevated privileges.
+Example: An attacker exploits a vulnerability to gain administrative access to the system.
+Mitigation: Implement least privilege access controls and regular patching.